OD & Heavy Haul Transport

 Heavy-duty mining or military equipment, airplane parts, wind turbine blades, and other items can all be transported by heavy-haul truck drivers using step-deck or drop-deck vehicles.
 There are various sorts of specialist trailers and trucks that can be used to transport heavy loads.
 Some have a removable gooseneck and resemble a standard tractor-trailer (also known as an RGN trailer).
 Others arrive in various pieces, with motorized pusher wheels at the very back, or in various articulated trailer sections.

 One of the factors for determining if a load is oversized is axles.
 The axles decide your legal load capacity whether your heavy haul trucking trailer is a flat deck, step-deck, or double-drop.
 Depending on the kind and quantity of axles, the type of route, and other factors.
 Federal and state legislation establishes weight restrictions for oversized loads.
 Because you can haul greater weight by adding axles, heavy-hauling equipment is available with 5, 6, 7, 9, 10, 13, and 20 axle configurations.
 The weight that an axle may support legally depends on its location, how many are close together, and its function.
-All of this goes into professional OD transport, and Murphy understands how to ensure things are done properly.
+All of this goes into professional OD transport, and as a proven heavy haul transport company, Murphy Rigging understands how to ensure things are done properly.

 Top Considerations for OD Transport

-While there are many considerations for any heavy haul transport project, there are a few that are perhaps the most important.
+It is safe to say that transportation and rigging safety is the most important aspect of any over-dimensional transport project.
+While there are many other considerations for any heavy haul transport project, there are a few others that are perhaps the most important to consider.

 Heavy Haul Transport Costs